F5Networks/f5-declarative-onboarding/docs/composing-a-declaration.rst

 Provision class
 ```````````````
-The next lines of the declaration set the NTP (network time protocol) options on the BIG-IP system.
+The next lines of the declaration set the NTP (network time protocol) options on the BIG-IP.

 The name *myProvisioning* we use in this example is arbitrary; it is not used anywhere in the BIG-IP configuration.
 You can name this object however you'd like, but it must have a name.